 Getting barreled depends a lot on the behavior of the wave.
 Wider and perfect-peeling barreling waves are easier to ride than freight train cylinders with occasional falling lips.

-Nevertheless, in both cases, the ability to decelerate at the right moment will maximize your tube-time and allow you to get deeply covered right in from of the foam ball.
+Nevertheless, in both cases, the ability to decelerate at the right moment will maximize your tube time and allow you to get deeply covered right in front of the foam ball.

 There are five basic techniques that you can apply to stall a surfboard.

 Are you taking off on a powerful vertical wave?
 Plant your inside arm in the water to pivot your body and stay anchored before pulling into the barrel.